One of the many, many debates in cycling is the debate over indoor vs outdoor cycling.

 Exercise is now being prescribed in the UK as part of a social prescription program as the health benefits are well known.
 We can get it all for free while doing something we love.

-Simply getting some vitamin D from the sun is beneficial enough.
-But if you add Seasonal Affective Disorder, depression, anxiety and all manner of mental challenges we face, exercise and being around other people or just getting some sun can help with all those things.
+Only getting some vitamin D from the sun is beneficial enough.
+But if you add Seasonal Affective Disorder, depression, anxiety, and all manner of mental challenges, we face exercise, and being around other people or just getting some sun can help with all those things.

 Even if you don’t suffer from any psychological challenges, it’s good to clear the mind!